geavenx/vpn-totp-linux/README.md

 ## How to use it

+1. Make the script executable with the command `chmod +x ./vpn-totp`
-Put the script somewhere and make sure the chosen directory is in $PATH
+2. Put the script somewhere and make sure the chosen directory is in $PATH

 Then type `vpn-totp setup` in your terminal, it is that easy